 Upcoming Medical Conferences in AltoonaSearch Criteria : United States of America Altoona

-Oct 31, 2018 | USD $229.99 | Child and Adolescent Psychiatry
+Oct 31, 2018 | USD $229.99 | Altoona, Pennsylvania

 Oppositional, Defiant & Disruptive Children and Adolescents: Non-medication Approaches to the Most Challenging Behaviors is organized by PESI HealthCare and will be held on Oct 31, 2018 at Blair County Convention Center, Altoona, Pennsylvania, United States of America.
 Course Description: Children and adolescents with ODD, ADHD, Asperger’s, anxiety, mood and disruptive disorders provide constant clinical and parenting challenges.
 Attend this seminar and learn new, effective non-medication strategies for your client’s most challenging behaviors including: • Tantrums • Running out/away • Noncompliance • Nagging • Refusing to work/help • Yelling/screaming • Bullying • Panic/anxiety reactions • Not following directions You will walk away with immediate strategies for out of control behaviors and techniques for emotional regulation along with long-term treatment strategies to help kids at home and school.
 Robert Marino is a clinical expert and has worked with the most challenging kids both in clinical and school settings.
 Through the use of case studies and action-oriented handouts, you will leave this seminar with solutions to turn your most challenging kids around.
 Course Objectives: • Utilize clinical strategies to reduce the frequency, duration and severity of behavioral episodes that challenge therapists, educators, professionals and parents. • Implement both proactive and reactive strategies for oppositional, defiant and disruptive behavior in children and youth. • Discriminate between the clinical presentation of behavioral episodes & psychiatric symptoms to inform treatment. • Communicate how a skilled observation of behavior informs your treatment approach. • Develop clinical skills for establishing a therapeutic rapport to overcome treatment resistance in children and adolescents. • Effectively develop a behavior intervention plan and safety plan across all settings including home and school.
 Additional details will be posted as soon as they are available.

 Fall Prevention Challenges: Real Solutions to Reduce Falls, Prevent Injuries and Limit Liability is organized by PESI HealthCare and will be held on Dec 14, 2018 at Blair County Convention Center, Altoona, Pennsylvania, United States of America.
+This CME Conference has been approved for a maximum of 6.25 Continuing Education Credits.
 Conference Description : Falls frequently result in significant adverse effects not only on patients but also to families and institutions.
 The far-reaching effects of falls make fall prevention an important topic for all healthcare providers.
 Falls are associated with increased morbidity and mortality and are frequently a source of litigation and insurance claim denial.
 The impact of falls is extensive from psychologically to financially.
 The complex multifactorial causes of falls, such as cognitive disorders, gait impairment, and environmental factors, make fall prevention a challenge; however, there are evidence-based interventions available to mitigate the risks for even the most challenging situations.
 Healthcare professionals are increasingly aware of the importance of fall data, adverse effects of falls and limited staffing resources to provide 1:1 supervision to prevent falls.
 This seminar will provide realistic, efficient, and effective solutions to address falls.
 Learn best practice guidelines, evidence-based interventions and prevention strategies, as well as how to apply this knowledge to your practice setting.
 This seminar will provide a hands-on, logical step-by-step approach to develop effective fall prevention plans to reduce falls, prevent injuries and limit liability.
 Join me for this comprehensive and dynamic seminar to explore your challenges and develop solutions for your struggles with falls.
 Conference Objectives are : • Evaluate precipitating causes for falls so that preventative measures can be in place. • Formulate a comprehensive evaluation for high fall risk patients. • Analyze medications that are known to contribute in various ways to fall risks. • Assess the risk for the adverse patient outcome and need for urgent intervention. • Determine the tools necessary for a multidisciplinary fall prevention program. • Select patient-specific fall prevention interventions for a successful fall prevention plan. • Evaluate the impact of common gait disorders on fall risk.
 Additional details will be posted as soon as they are available.